HTTP-RPC/Kilo/README.md

     });

 # Additional Information
-For additional information and examples, see the [the wiki](https://github.com/gk-brown/HTTP-RPC/wiki).
+For examples and additional information, see the [the wiki](https://github.com/gk-brown/HTTP-RPC/wiki).